Tulare, California: History

-The cotton strike of the California agricultural strikes of 1933 was planned in Tulare by a group of seventy-eight men and women.
+The cotton strike of 1933 was planned in Tulare by a group of seventy-eight men and women.
 As recorded by Chicano historian Rodolfo Acuña, "they concluded that it took the average picker 10 hours to harvest 300 pounds.
 Planters offered 40 cents a hundredweight – that was not enough to buy enough food and gas to get to the next job."

 In 1940, famed aerobatic stunt pilot J.G.
 "Tex" Rankin secured a U.S. War Department contract to open and operate a civilian flying school to train United States Army Air Corps flight cadets.
 Rankin opened the Rankin Aeronautical Academy in Tulare in February 1941, where it operated throughout the duration of World War II.
 During its heyday Rankin Field, as it was otherwise known, trained 10,000 pilots in primary flight training, including twelve future Army Air Corps Aces and two Medal of Honor recipients.

-During World War II, in response to West Coast wartime hysteria, the U.S. Army temporarily assumed control of the Tulare County Fairgrounds, converting it to the Tulare Assembly Center, a temporary detention center for Japanese Americans.
+During World War II, in response to the Attack on Pearl Harbor and the West Coast wartime hysteria, the U.S. Army temporarily assumed control of the Tulare County Fairgrounds, converting it to the Tulare Assembly Center, a temporary detention center for Japanese Americans.
 The Assembly Center was administered by the Wartime Civil Control Administration, under the Western Defense Command and the U.S. 4th Army.
 The first internee was inducted on April 27, 1942, and the last internee departed on September 4, 1942.
 The top population numbered 4,978 residents, many of whom were citizens born in the United States.
 In the latter part of 1942, internees began being moved to the ten more permanent "War Relocation Camps".
 The majority of internees from the Tulare Assembly Center were sent to the Gila River War Relocation Center in Arizona.
 These temporary sites were largely located on fairgrounds or race tracks in completely public and visible locations.

 Tulare was the site of the National Championships for the Decathlon in Track and Field in 1949, 1950, 1952, and 1962, as well as the Olympic Trials for the Decathlon in 1952.

 Geography

 Tulare is located at 36°12′24″N 119°20′33″W (36.206601, −119.342404).

 Located directly between Fresno and Bakersfield, Tulare is in the heart of the Central Valley.
 Although the foothills of the Sierra Nevada are only about 20 miles east of town, they are seldom visible due to the chronically poor air quality and very high levels of airborne particulate matter, soot, and other pollution.

-According to the United States Census Bureau, the city has a total area of 20.5 sqmi, of which 20.4 sqmi is land and 0.08 sqmi (0.41%) is water.
+According to the United States Census Bureau, the city has a total area of 20.5 sqmi, of which 20.4 sqmi is land and 0.08 sqmi (0.37%) is water.